Aepelzen/AepelzensModules/README.md

 * Reset to zero
 * Reset to random value within ± range/2 (this is also affected by the Symmetry parameter)

+## New Module: Erwin

+A 4-channel scale-quantiser with user-definable scales.
+All inputs/outputs use the same scale, however you can transpose every channel seperately by ±4 octaves (the 4 small trimpots).
+You can also transpose all outputs by 4 octaves and/or 12 semitonses via CV inputs.

 # Building

 The wavefolder uses libsamplerate for the upsampling.
 That shouldn't be a problem because Rack depends on libsamplerate anyway but you might have to install the header-files if you don't build Rack yourself.